 - Call 911, especially if you have been injured, or contact the police department directly to report that you have been involved in a hit-and-run accident.

-- Record as much information about the vehicle that hit you as possible, including the make, model, color, any other distinguishing features about the vehicle, and the license plate number.
-Pass this information onto the police so that they can begin trying to track down the driver.
+- Record as much information about the vehicle that hit you as possible, including the make, model, color, any other distinguishing features about the vehicle, and license plate number.
+Pass this information on to the police so that they can begin trying to track down the driver.

 - Document the accident scene by taking photos or videos, including photos or videos of the vehicle that hit you as it flees the scene, damage to your vehicle, any visible injuries you suffered, the traffic controls at the scene, and the road, traffic, weather, and lighting conditions at the time of the accident.

-- Get the names and contact information for any eyewitnesses to the accident.
+- Get the names and contact information of any eyewitnesses to the accident.
 They may help identify the driver that hit you and can provide testimony as to how the accident occurred.